esyede/rakit/packages/docs/data/messages.md

 <a id="basic-knowledge"></a>
 ## Basic Knowledge

-The `Messages` class provides an easy way to collect and display messages.
-This class is very useful for displaying error messages, notifications, or any other type of messages.

-This class is automatically used by the validation system to store error messages, but you can also use it manually for other purposes.
+`Messages` collects messages keyed by name and hands them back for display: validation errors, notifications, anything else.
+The validator fills one for you, but it works on its own too.

 <a id="creating-instance"></a>
 ## Creating Instance

-You can create a `Messages` instance with or without initial data:
+With or without initial data:

 ```php
 use System\Messages;